 By improving SEO, your business is working to make it easier for search engines to understand and index your content.
 The better your website looks to the search engines, the more likely they will be to recommend your website or post to relevant search engine users when they look for keywords that are relevant to your product or service offering.

 For example, Super Lawn Trucks ranks #1 on Google when you type in “lawn trucks”.
 They do not pay for the organic traffic they received from searches their customers are typing into search engines.

 By making simple (and sometimes more complex) changes to your website, your business can work to improve your SEO and boost your organic search ranking on the search engine results page.
 The goal for most businesses is to rank on the first page of Google, Bing, and other search engines for keywords and phrases that are relevant to their products and services.
 The only way to make this possible is to take the necessary steps to improve SEO over time.

 Now that you know the answer to the question of “what does SEO mean”, let’s move forward.
 Another common question that we often get is – what is a SERP ranking?

 SERP stands for Search Engine Results Page.
 Your company’s SERP ranking is where it ranks on the search engines.
 Improving your search engine optimization can help you boost your ranking, and improve your visibility online.
-The higher your business ranks on the SERP for relevant keywords and phrases, the more likely you are to be discovered by relevant customers searching for your products or services or relevant topics on the search engines.
+The higher your business ranks on the SERP for relevant keywords and phrases, the more likely you are to be discovered by potential customers searching for your products or services or similar topics on the search engines.